aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to Excel?</h2>

+OTT (Open Text Template) is a file format used by Open Text, a content management system.
+It is a text-based format, which is used to store documents and other data.
+OTT files are not compatible with Microsoft Excel, which is a spreadsheet application.
+Therefore, it is necessary to convert OTT files to Excel in order to use them in Excel.

+<h2>How Aspose.Total helps for ott to excel conversion?</h2>
-For a Python developer, who is trying to add a OTT to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It is a great tool for Python developers who are looking to add a OTT to EXCEL conversion feature within their application.
+It is mainly a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert OTT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that enables developers to manipulate and convert Word documents without using Microsoft Word.
+It supports a wide range of features such as document creation, manipulation, conversion, rendering, and printing.
+It also supports a variety of formats such as DOC, DOCX, ODT, OTT, HTML, and PDF.

+Aspose.Cells for Python via .NET API is a powerful Excel processing API that enables developers to manipulate and convert Excel documents without using Microsoft Excel.
+It supports a wide range of features such as document creation, manipulation, conversion, rendering, and printing.
+It also supports a variety of formats such as XLS, XLSX, ODS, HTML, and PDF.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process from OTT to Excel.
+It is a great tool for Python developers who are looking to add a OTT to EXCEL conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}